davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

    }
    ```

-If no provisions has been made to make it thread safe, then when two threads both seek to remove the head element simultaneously, they may end up in a race condition.
-Suppose the linked list stores `[A,B,C,D,E]`, then two concurrent calls to `removeHead()` should yield `A` and `B` and leave only `[C,D,E]` remaining in the list.
+If no provision has been made to make access to the list thread safe, when two (or more) threads seek to remove the head element simultaneously, they may end up in a race condition.
+Suppose the linked list currently stores `[A,B,C,D,E]`, then two calls to `removeHead()` should yield `A` and `B` respectively, and leave  `[C,D,E]` remaining in the list.
+However, consider the following scenario:

    ```
    Thread T1 and T2 both run removeHead(list);